atul1503/Knowledge/JetPack Compose.md

-1. You declare UI using `Composable` annotated functions.
+1. You declare UI using `@Composable` annotated functions.
+These functions are called composables.
+These are similar to widgets in flutter.
 2. Inside each composable function, you can call other composable functions to declare your UI in a declarative format.
    ```
      @Composable